Rand-ludtke/rand-dnd/content/custom monster/2 point birds/Woodpecker.md

 ---

 - **Woodchipper.** When the woodpecker uses its action to attack a wooden structure, it can deal an additional 2d4 damage.
+- **Wood eater.** When the woodpecker uses its action to attack a wooden structure, it gains advantage.

 **Actions**
 _**Multi-Peck.**_ (can attack 3 times) _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target.